substack/bga-format/readme.md

 The rest of the header contains directives in any order:

 * `(little|big) endian` - declare an endianness for the binary data
-* `attribute TYPE NAME` - declare a GLSL vertex attribute NAME as TYPE
+* `TYPE BUFNAME.VARNAME([\d+])?` - declare a TYPE in a buffer BUFNAME called VARNAME.
+Optionally provide a `[n]` field count.
-* `\d+ vertex` - declare the number of vertices
-* `\d+ edge ITYPE` - declare the number of edges
-* `\d+ triangle ITYPE` - declare the number of triangles
+* `\d+ BUFNAME` - declare the number of records in BUFNAME
 * `// COMMENT` - include a comment

 Any unrecognized directives should be ignored.

+A statement with a field count such as `uint32 triangle.cell[3]\n` means the VARNAME called cell contains 3 contiguous uint32 fields.

 The header MUST specify an endianess.

+A "record" refers to all the attributes defined for a buffer.
+The order of `TYPE` declarations in the header for each BUFNAME is the same order that each record will be laid out in the data section.

-If a vertex, edge, or triangle count is omitted, use a value of 0 for the missing count.
+If a buffer is alluded to by a `TYPE BUFNAME.VARNAME([\d+])?` declaration but there is no `\d+ BUFNAME` count declaration, an implementation should use 0 for the count.

 Attribute TYPE can be any of these GLSL types: